LorenzoCorbella74/vue-fretboard/README.md

-# VUE FRETBOARD
+# VUE-FRETBOARD

 ![tastiera](./src/assets/img/Screen.PNG)

-Tool continuazione della web app [notes-on-fretboard](https://github.com/LorenzoCorbella74/notes-on-fretboard) che permette di organizzare gli studi sulle sovrapposizioni di scale e arpeggi visualizzando verticalmente più tastiere di chitarra.
-La creazione della tastiera è basata sulla preziosa libreria [fretboard](https://github.com/txels/fretboard) basata su [D3.js](https://d3js.org/).
-Per una demo seguire il [link](https://hardcore-liskov-9c3707.netlify.com/#/).
-La webapp è ottimizzata per essere responsive fino a ***550px*** pertanto non può essere usata con gli smartphone a meno di avere una visualizzazione "desktop".

-Immagini delle chitarre per gentile concessione di [Pexels](https://www.pexels.com) e per lo sfondo  [Unsplash](https://unsplash.it).
+Vue Fretboard, web app based and continuation of [notes-on-fretboard](https://github.com/LorenzoCorbella74/notes-on-fretboard), is able to organize the studies on the superimpositions of scales and arpeggios fingerings by displaying vertically guitar fretboards.
+The production of guitar fretboards is derived from the precious library [fretboard](https://github.com/txels/fretboard) based on [D3.js](https://d3js.org/).Vue Fretboard is optimised to be responsive up to ***550px*** so it can be used onsmartphones only with a "desktop" visualisation.
+Guitar images courtesy of [Pexels](https://www.pexels.com) and for the image background courtesy of [Unsplash](https://unsplash.it).
+For a demo please consider the [link](https://hardcore-liskov-9c3707.netlify.com/#/).

 ## Features
-- [x] visualizzazione diteggiatura in base ad accordatura, scala o arpeggi
-- [x] visualizzazione delle label delle note con nomi o gradi
-- [x] E' possibile mergiare le scale/arpeggi ed avere un confronto grafico delle note in comune
+- [x] can display fingerings according to tuning, root, scales or arpeggios
+- [x] notes labels with notes names or degrees
+- [x] can merge scale/arpeggios to have a graphical comparison of the notes in common and distint on each scale.
-- [x] E' possibile suonare le scale tramite [soundfont-player](https://github.com/danigb/soundfont-player)
+- [x] can play guitar notes via [soundfont-player](https://github.com/danigb/soundfont-player)
-- [x] responsive svg
+- [x] responsive svg fretboards
-- [x] draggable item
+- [x] draggable fretboards
-- [x] localizzato in ITA e ENG
+- [x] Italian and English localisations

 ## Built With

+### FE
 - HTML5
 - [ Vue.js 2](https://it.vuejs.org/)
 - [Bootstrap 4](https://getbootstrap.com/) & [ Bootstrap Vue](https://bootstrap-vue.js.org)